 Although the films take place in different centuries, Play Misty for Me is thematically similar to Clint Eastwood’s previous movie, the Gothic western The Beguiled.
 One wonders what was going through Eastwood’s mind as both movies attempt to dissect the actor’s tough-guy image.

-Today, it’s impossible to look at the movie and not think about Adrian Lyne’s 1987 smash hit Fatal Attraction.
+It’s impossible to look at the movie today and not think about Adrian Lyne’s 1987 smash hit Fatal Attraction.
 Like Lyne’s thriller, Play Misty for Me explores pathological and ultimately deadly romantic infatuation.
 While Fatal Attraction is manipulative and clichéd, Play Misty for Me is real, honest and perceptive — Eastwood uses the mechanics of the thriller genre to explore gender roles, sexuality and power.

 Because the film uses many aspects of Eastwood’s personal life — his love for jazz, his celebrity-status, his beloved Carmel, California — I could not help but wonder how much Play Misty for Me is intentional self-analysis and how much is accidental projection.
 Eastwood went as far as to cast his favorite director, Don Siegel, in the small role of “Murph The Bartender.”
 It’s even more interesting when you take into consideration that Eastwood has had a long and troubled history with women.
 I don’t know what to make of it, but this is all very interesting and fascinating to watch.